Retoocs/chvostek-ppds/README.md

 - count of producers
 - warehouse size
 - production time
-- warehouse insert time
+- warehouse insertion time
 - processing time
 - warehouse take time
 - total runtime

-Our goal is to optimize these parameters to achieve the most effective **production per second**.
+Our goal is to optimize these parameters to achieve the most effective **item production per second**.

 ## Our solution
 In our solution we mark as **variables** `count of producers` and `processing time`.
 Any other parameter we mark as a **constant**.